Block/Whitelist Chrome Extensions using Intune

 Configure extension installation blocklist

-• In the Extension IDs to exempt from the block list text box, provide one Extension ID per row that you want to Whitelist.
-In our example, we want to whitelist the Super Dark Mode extension, so we provided its extension ID.
+• Configure extension installation allow list: Enable this setting and provide the Extension IDs to Whitelist.
+As an example, we want to Whitelist the Super Dark Mode extension, therefore we have provided its extension ID.
 [Skip this step if you do not want to whitelist any Extensions in Google Chrome]

 Configure extension installation allow list